OlegApanovich/wpbakery-custom-param-collection/readme.md

 ## Description

-This is a collection of additional custom elements parameters for [WPBakery Page Builder](https://wpbakery.com/) wordpress plugin.
+This is a collection of additional custom element parameters for [WPBakery Page Builder](https://wpbakery.com/) wordpress plugin.
 By default, WPBakery already has a lot of [pre-defined element parameters](https://kb.wpbakery.com/docs/inner-api/vc_map/#vc_map()-paramsArray), but if you need even more customization with your WPBakery editor element, this is a great collection of additional element params for it.

 ## How to install